executors/executors/explanatory.md

     bulk_async_execute(const Executor& exec, Function f, executor_shape_t<Executor> shape, Factory1 result_factory, Factory2 shared_parameter_factory);

+\textcolor{red}{TODO:} Need to discuss how an executor guarantees the ordering of execution agents in a group.
+Should talk here about how an entire group of agents create separate invocations of `f`

 **Bulk results.** The first difference is that `bulk_async_execute` returns the result of a **factory** rather than the result of `f`.
 Because bulk customization points create a group of execution agents which invoke multiple